 - Variable optimization.
 Understanding the balance of your workload across the week also helps you pinpoint and optimize the variables that lead to that distribution.
 For example, let’s say Monday is your busiest email day, since you’ve unintentionally made that the main day in which you communicate with your team.
 You can change this by requesting a split, focusing on different subjects on different days of the week, or by distributing your communications more evenly throughout the week.

 Ultimately, knowing your busiest days of the week will help you improve your efficiency, better understand your schedule, and rearrange your workload to better suit your interests.
+To get an idea of general email busy-ness trends, check out my guide on when is the best time to send an email?

 The General Data